Budgeting During Your Residency

 You can also use our app’s myMoney feature, which has several budget-friendly functions.

-- Analyzing spending by category.
+1. Analyzing spending by category.
 You can see an overview of your spending by category, like dining out, health, fees, and more.
-This way you can easily recognize if you’re overspending in a certain area.
+This way, you can easily recognize if you are overspending in a certain area.

-- Budgets.
-Here you can add budgets with tags for many things including clothing, groceries, payments, and education.
-You can also choose which account to apply your budget to and set up alerts for if you’ve reached your budget.
+2. Budgets: you can add budgets with tags for various categories, including clothing, groceries, payments, and education.
+You can also choose which account to apply your budget and set up alerts for when you reach your budget.

 Are you a physician in need of a loan?
 Physician Bank was made for you!